 So many visual formats fall under the umbrella of graphic designs – logos, blog post images, social media images, eBook cover design, animations, and business cards.

-When writing a blog post, you don’t have to worry about the graphics, as your virtual assistant can source for appropriate feature images for you and design custom images with online tools like Canva.
+When writing a blog post, you don’t have to worry about the graphics, as your virtual assistant can source appropriate feature images for you and design custom images with online tools like Canva.

 Making online courses usually go with eye-catching eBook covers.
 Graphic design virtual assistants are quick to whip up any kind of image you want for your online business, from brand logos to infographics.